Grant Cycle: Monday, February 3rd, 2020 – Sunday, March 15th, 2020 at 11:59 pm.

 Grant Proposals submitted after the deadline will not be accepted.

 The EEF Classroom Grant application process is done using the CommonGrant website.

 Using the links below, you may register for Common Grant, or sign back on if you are a returning user:

 Watch the video below for instructions on how to register and use the website.

 EEF classroom grants will not cover the cost of basic needs such as clothing, shoes, eyeglasses, general school supplies, or food.
-If you are a Tucson Unified educator seeking assistance in these areas, please contact EEF’s office directly for information about EEF’s programs that address these needs and how you can access them.
-EEF classroom grants may not be used to compensate Tucson Unified teachers or staff for any purpose.
+If you are a Tucson Unified educator seeking assistance in these areas, please contact the EEF office for information about EEF’s programs that address Basic Needs Support for TUSD students.

 EEF General Fund Classroom Grant

-$1,000 for projects that do not fall within any of the following categories, but that enrich classroom experiences, teach critical thinking skills, promote creative problem-solving, stimulate a lifelong interest in learning that explore concepts, ideas, and principles beyond the core curriculum.
-(PreK-12) Please note, grants may be submitted for projects under $1,000.
+Up to $1,000 available for projects that do not fall within any of the following categories, but that enrich classroom experiences, teach critical thinking skills, promote creative problem-solving, stimulate a lifelong interest in learning that explores concepts, ideas, and principles beyond the core curriculum.
+(PreK-12)

 Library Power Grant